ziginfo/OpenStageControl-Layouts/mix16ShowCue/README.md

 OSC-Control must be activated in the Show-Cue parameters-setup !
 The OSC INPUT and OUTPUT Ports must be set correctly in both : OpenstageControl and MiX16 Show Cue !
 If both are on the same computer the IP-Address should be : 127.0.0.1 ...
 Please use and load also the JS file "sc_module.js" as it adds some interesting features (not available if it is not loaded).
 Important : After changing a current MiX-ShowControl-Project, you must stop and restart the OpenStageControl Server !
 (Otherwise the "Sync-Function" will not work properly !)

+---
+I sometimes update some of these Layouts, so  it may be worth to [come back here](https://github.com/ziginfo/OpenStageControl-Layouts/edit/main/mix16ShowCue) from time to time, to see if there are any updates (usually notified in the Readme-Files).
 Please contact me if you have any suggestions or requests and any help is always welcome !

 Have Fun